 A78 – A8 – M8 – M77 (journey time around 1 hour 18 minutes)

-By Rail: Greenock – Gilmour Street, Paisley – Ayr (journey time around 1 hpur 30 minutes)
+By Rail: Greenock – Gilmour Street, Paisley – Ayr (journey time around 1 hour 30 minutes)

 Ayr Railway Station is a 10-minute walk away from Somerset Park.
 Exit the station through the back entrance (to the left as you come off the platform, over the footbridge) and turn left once outside.
 Walk up to the roundabout at the fire station and go straight ahead at the roundabout, past the left-hand side of the Civic Theatre.
 Continue up Craigie Road to the traffic lights at the top.
 Go straight across the road at this junction then take a left and a right.

 Car parking: Available in Craigie Park.
-Turn left at traffic lights after racecourse on to Craigie Road.
+When coming past the racecourse, the top of Craigie Road is blocked off, for ease go to the next roundabout, turn left to the fire station roundabout, parking is opposite.
 Car park is on the right.
 Barrier is in place to prevent high-sided vehicles entering.